farrukhmpk/net-core-sample-app/README.md

 	a.
 On Linux: <code>$ sudo dotnet Citiesinfo.API.dll </code>, where sudo provides root privileges required by Kestrel server.

 This project only reflects the front-end architecture and not the N-tier architecture going all the way to the database.
+This project also provides a basis for writing cross-platform microservice in .Net Core.

 Tools
 ========